ArnoldGihozo/arnoldsite/src/pages/about.md

+---
+layout: layouts/page.njk
+title: About
+permalink: /about/index.html
+---

 # About me
 ![](/images/arnoldwebsitePic.jpeg) Arnold Gihozo is a Fourth Year Computer Science at the University of Alberta.
 He has experience working in mobile development using Flutter, Android Studio and xCode.
 He is currently learning various programming language such as Go, and Rust, Swift and working on several projects.